About E.K.

 I hold a Masters in Counseling Psychology from Lewis & Clark College.
 I have completed the two-year M.E.T.A/Hakomi Comprehensive Training program.
 I am currently training in the AEDP (Accelerated Experiential Dynamic Psychotherapy) and Somatic Abolitionism methods.

 In addition to being a counselor, I am an artist.
 I teach writing and poetry at non-profits and universities in the area.
 Poetry, art, and concerns of human expression and artistic freedom are primary for me.
+I have a partner and a (newborn!) child and they keep me oriented towards what is meaningful and mysterious in life.